lily-sf888/hotcold-app/README.md

 * Redux
 * Babel
 * Webpack
+* Travis CI
+* Heroku

 One of the main appeals using Redux is that all the states of your components can be managed in one place which is the store.
 In our [Hot Cold App](https://hotcold-redux.herokuapp.com/) we are using Redux which is divided into different parts mainly consisting of actions, reducers, react components and the store.